CesarPiresSevero/pyfi/readme.md

 from pyfi import fi
 ```

-The Fi class has only it's callable method (__call__) with only one input variable (value).
+The Fi class has only it's callable method (dunder call dunder) with only one input variable (value).
 Class attributes can be set with constructor or with getters and setters.

 Configuring the class with constructor: